Installing Zim Framework is easy. You can choose either the automatic or manual method below:

 Create ~/.zimrc

-referred to as ~/.zimrc
+This file configures the zimfw plugin manager.
+It's referred to as ~/.zimrc

 zmodule zsh-users/zsh-syntax-highlighting